h15200/notes/system-design.md

   - Can stream over simple http.
   - not good for bidirectional communication

 - One is not necessarily better than the other.
 If the data needs instantaneous updating, use streaming.
 If the data only needs to be updated at an interval, use polling.
-Implmentation of polling is a lot easier
+Implementation of polling is a lot easier

-- websockets use TCP connections
+- web sockets use TCP connections

 - both of these concepts work in a simple setup, but a publish/subscribe pattern will be needed with persistent data in a large scale distributed system

 - XMPP is a peer-to-peer protocol unlike the usual client-server model.
-It can be used for chat as well as an alternative to websockets, but is slower and more secure.
+It can be used for chat as well as an alternative to web sockets, but is slower and more secure.
 - Websocket (faster, TCP, less secure).
 XMPP (peer-to-peer, slower, more secure)

 - pub/sub and streaming are the same "category" of techniques as the client signs up to a topic.
 Polling is not, as it's just a repeated http request